-The C exp function is one of the Math Functions, used to return E raised to the power of a given value or specified expression.
+The C programming exp function is one of the Math Functions, used to return E raised to the power of a given value or specified expression.
 Here, E is Euler’s number, and it is approximately equal to 2.71828.
-The basic syntax of the exp function in this C Programming is
+The basic syntax of the exp function is as shown below.

 double exp(double number);